Last Updated on Oct 14, 2021

 - Open Find my App on iPhone/iPad or iPod. also, you can check on Mac that’s signed in with the same apple id.

 - See the Items tab and Tap on the AirTag name.

 - Next, Tap on the AirTag name on the Details page.
 And see the Serial number and AirTag’s Firmware version.

 - That’s it.
 Compare with the latest update announced by apple on the apple website.

-That’s Automatica process.
-But sometimes Users have to Update it manually by keep your AirTag near to updated iOS device.
+That’s an automatic process.
+But sometimes Users have to update it manually by keeping your AirTag near to the updated iOS device.

 11. Contact Apple Support

 Still, AirTag not working?
 Airtag Hardware issue? check Airtag warranty Online and replace it free of cost.
 Then it’s time to contact the Apple Support Team or make a Genius Bar Appointment to save your time and get the AirTag checked.
 If you don’t prefer to visit the Apple Store, then use the Apple Live Chat, Phone, or Email support.